goodbaes/localization_ui_tool/README.md

 ### Validation

 When entering keys and values, the application performs validation against the ARB format.
 In case of errors, appropriate messages will be displayed.

+### todo

+- add modified files in session list on home page for quick observe